turingschool/front-end-curriculum/lessons/module-1/selenium-testing.md

 #### Review (3 min) :smiley:
 I'll post a version in slack for you to compare your comments.

+* What are the big discrepancies you notice?
+* Any A-HA moments?

 ***

 # Application: Your Turn